The Mapping operator can be used to assign UVW values to particles.

 Disabled: mapping from custom data is disabled.

-Mapping from float: mapping values will be taken from a particle’s custom float data channel.
+Mapping from custom float: mapping values will be taken from a particle’s custom float data channel.

-Mapping from vector: mapping values will be taken from a particle’s custom vector data channel.
+Mapping from custom vector: mapping values will be taken from a particle’s custom vector data channel.

 Mapping from target: mapping values will be taken from the target particle.